GITMCode/GITM/srcDoc/postprocessing.md

 can watch for new outputs for a specified duration and process new outputs as they are created.
 The output `.bin` files can be moved to a remote system, tarred, and/or exist alongside the raw outputs.

+This means that there are essentailly two ways of running the post-processor:
+- Once the run is completed, run it and post process all of the files at once.
+- Run it after starting the simulation, so it runs in parallel to the simulation.
+This post processes the output files as the code is running, so that the files should be post processed soon after GITM is done running.

 The help message for `post_process.py`: